139 texts in Kabbalah & Mysticism

 It's been around for ages, but its deepest secrets weren't really unlocked until relatively recently.
 Why?
 Why weren't those earlier, perhaps even more spiritually advanced, genera...

 Jewish mysticism, particularly through the lens of the Zohar, offers a fascinating perspective on this.
-Imagine the cosmos as a series of nested forms, called Partzufim (literally ...
+The cosmos as a series of nested forms, called Partzufim (literally "faces" ...

-He suggests that the answer lies in the very structure of creation itself, in the Partzuf (a divine configuration)im (divine countenances) of the worlds and souls.
+He suggests that the answer lies in the very structure of creation itself, in the Partzufim (a divine configuration) (divine countenances) of the worlds and souls.
 Think of it like...

 He paints a picture of souls descending through history, each era presenting its own unique challenges and opportunities for spiritual development.
 Think of the six thousand years ...

-It's a question that still echoes today, isn't it?
 "What's the difference," Rav Pappa asks, "between those earlier generations, the ones practically swimming in miracles, and us?
-W...
+What makes us different?
+Why don’t we see the same t...

 Baal HaSulam, in his introduction to the Zohar, offers a profound insight.
 He explains that there's a fundamental difference between how we understand the practical aspects of the ...